AndreGraca3/trello-clone/docs/REPORT.md

 Improvements to be made in the next phase:

 Improve the error handling and processing by adding more detailed error messages.
 Add support for pagination in the endpoints that return a list of items.
+Make tests more optimized : avoid repeating same actions in test like creating a list.